-Vitamin C, or ascorbic acid, is a water-soluble vitamin that is only stored in the body for a short time period.
-You can actually use Vitamin C for hair growth.
-It has immense benefits on your overall health.
-Benefits including helping in the collagen production that strengthens and maintains elasticity to our skin, bones, blood vessels, muscles and teeth, healing of wounds, reducing hair loss and enhancing the growth of healthy hair.
-Let’s take a look at the different mechanisms through which Vitamin C helps in maintaining our hairs overall.
+Vitamin C, or ascorbic acid, is a water-soluble vitamin that is only stored in the body for a short period of time and supports hair growth.
+It has immense benefits on your overall health, including helping in the collagen production that strengthens and maintains elasticity to our skin, bones, blood vessels, muscles and teeth, healing of wounds, and enhancing the growth of healthy hair.
+Let’s take a look at the different mechanisms through which Vitamin C helps in maintaining our hair overall.

-This is How Vitamin C Reduces Hair Loss and Promotes Hair Growth
+This is How Vitamin C Promotes Hair Growth

 Works as an Antioxidant

 Our body actively produces free radicals while metabolizing food into energy.
-These free radicals are harmful by damaging the hair follicles and increasing hair loss.
-Vitamin C is provided with anti-oxidant properties so that it stops the free radical formation in the body.
-Thereby it reduces hair loss and improves our overall hair health.
+These free radicals are harmful and damage hair follicles – increasing hair loss.
+Vitamin C is provided with anti-oxidant properties so that it stops free radical formation in the body.
+Thereby, it reduces hair loss and improves our overall hair health.
 That’s why getting extra Vitamin C for your hair might be a good idea.

 Effect on Androgens or Sex Hormones

 Hair loss is directly affected by the circulating androgens – sex hormones – in the blood.
 Having high levels of the male hormone Dihydrotestosterone (DHT) immensely increases hair loss.
 DHT binds to the papilla cells of the skin – cells that are responsible for the transportation of nutrients to the hair follicles.
-When bonded with DHT, the papilla cells can’t provide nutrition to the hair follicles.
-Slowing down hair production and regrowth.
-But sufficient Vitamin C reduces the formation of DHT, which brings on great improvement in hair growth.
+When bonded with DHT, the papilla cells can’t provide nutrition to the hair follicles, slowing down hair production and regrowth.
+Sufficient Vitamin C reduces the formation of DHT, which brings on great improvement in hair growth.

-During a scientific study conducted at the Kyungpook National University in Korea, scientists wanted to find out why it is so important with Vitamin C for hair growth.
+During a scientific study conducted at the Kyungpook National University in Korea, scientists wanted to find out why vitamin C is so important for hair growth.